orbs-network/v3-git-book/orbs-lambda/lambda-triggers/subscribing-to-triggers.md

 ```

 In the above example, after implementing `myEthTask` and `myPolygonTask` functions, we bind them to trigger handlers.
 - Don't worry about the `engine` object.
-It is provided by the backend process on run-time.
+You can assume it is provided by the backend process at run-time.
-- You may bind each of your task functions to one or more handlers.
+- You may bind each of your task functions to one or more triggers.
 This gives you the flexibility, for example, to run the same task on different networks with different configuration.